freeflowuniverse/herolauncher/instructions_doctree.md

-create a package in this module called doctree
+there is a module called doctree

 the metadata info of doctree is stored in a redis server